NataliaKrajewska/Road-Accidents/README.md

 <h2>Data Source</h2>
-The dataset used in this project is the "Dataset" sheet in "Road_Accidents.xlsx" file.
+The dataset used in this project is the "Dataset" sheet in "Road_Accidents.xlsb" file.

 <h2>Tools</h2>